Getting to Amsterdam from Schiphol Airport

-Which ticket to buy?
 The complex OV-chip card system is in use on Dutch railways and this means it is mandatory to check-in and check-out of your journey using the card readers near the platforms.
 At Schiphol the card readers are located around the station hall (before going down to the platforms).

 For regular visitors or those wanting to use a lot of public transport you could consider buying an anonymous OV-chip card.
 This plastic card costs €7.50 to purchase and will last 4-5 years.
 It's possible to load travel credit onto the card which can be used on trains and all other public transportation in the Netherlands.
 Be aware that the cards always require a minimum of €20 credit for using the train.

 For more tips and tricks on buying train tickets in Netherlands see our detailed guide: How To Buy A Dutch Train Ticket

 The ticket machines can be found dotted around the station hall - plus a couple in the luggage reclaim area as well.
 The touch screen display is available in both Dutch and English.

 Which train?
-Train departure information can be found on the blue LCD screens in the station hall and also on the platform displays.
-For timetables check the printed yellow boards or the ns.nl website - remember free WiFi is available at Schiphol.
+Train departure information can be found on the large screen above the ticket desk and on smaller triple screens around the staion hall and platforms.
+For timetables check the printed yellow boards or the ns.nl website - free WiFi is available at Schiphol.

 If going to Amsterdam Central station (known as Amsterdam Centraal or Amsterdam CS) make sure you get on the correct train!
 Trains going to Amsterdam Zuid, Amsterdam RAI or Amsterdam Bijlmer ArenA use a different route and DO NOT go to Central station.
 Every day quite a number of people get on the wrong train and the odd lost soul ends up in Utrecht!